aradzie/keybr.com/docs/translations_report.md

 * *<h1>High Scores</h1><p>The table of the fastest typists for ...*
 * *<p>This is the text board.
 It displays the text to type out....*
 * *<p>This is the virtual keyboard.
 It helps you memorize key p...*
+* *When you focus on a new key, it is very likely that the spee...*
 * ...

 # Czech

-Translated: 422 messages, 4965 words
+Translated: 421 messages, 4959 words

 Untranslated: 12 messages, 190 words